 The Kansas State University College of Veterinary Medicine believes that in order to maximize the learning experience and prepare for the medical, technological, and business challenges of the world they will be entering, our students must be proficient in the use of technology.
 As a result, the college implemented the Student Computing Initiative beginning Fall of 2007.

 Every 1st-year student enrolling at Kansas State University's College of Veterinary Medicine receives a new convertible laptop computer during their orientation week.
-These computers are the student's window to their education throughout the 4-year curriculum, providing access to electronic versions of all curricular materials made available via the CVM Intranet and/or K-State Online (including text, images, audio, and video), as well as serving as a communications and collaboration tool between their fellow students and their professors.
+These computers are the student's window to their education throughout the 4-year curriculum, providing access to electronic versions of all curricular materials made available via the CVM Intranet (iWeb) and/or K-State Canvas, as well as serving as a communications and collaboration tool between their fellow students and their professors.

 The program benefits for students and parents include: